Mo Brooks: Political positions

 In 2012, the National Journal ranked Brooks the 75th most conservative member of the U.S. House of Representatives.

-Abortion

-Brooks opposes stem cell research that uses human embryos.
-He co-sponsored the Title X Abortion Provider Prohibition Act, which would have ended federal funding for Planned Parenthood.

 Race issues

 On August 4, 2014, Brooks was interviewed on The Laura Ingraham Show and responded to a clip of Ron Fournier warning that the Republican Party could not survive as the "party of white people".
 Brooks said, "Well, this is a part of the war on whites that's being launched by the Democratic Party ...
 And the way in which they're launching this war is by claiming that whites hate everybody else.
 It's part of the strategy that Barack Obama implemented in 2008, continued in 2012, where he divides us all on race, on sex, creed, envy, class warfare, all those kinds of things".
 His remark drew considerable comments and controversy.
 When asked about it later that day, Brooks repeated the claim of a "war on whites", saying, "In effect, what the Democrats are doing with their dividing America by race is they are waging a war on whites, and I find that repugnant".
 Two days after his original comment, Brooks added that the Republican Party was involved in a "war on whites".